bc-alfreid/dev-docs/beta/customers/customers.md

 ### Request URL

-The new Customers API has been streamlined.
-Now instead of needed a different url to get a single customer vs all customers.
-One url used with a query parameter added to return the only the data needed.
-This is the same for all CRUD actions on the new customers API.
+The new Customers API is streamlined.
+Now instead of needed a different URL to get a single customer vs all customers.
+One URL used with a query parameter added to return only the data needed.
+This is the same for all CRUD actions on the new Customers API.

 - Single Customer on V3
  --`/customers?customer_id=12`

 Single Customer on V2
 -- `/customers/{customer_id}`

 ### Querying
-Since this endpoint is more streamlined using queries is front and center.
-To see which filters are available, see [Filtering](https://developer-beta.bigcommerce.com/api-docs/getting-started/basics/filtering).
+Using queries is a bigger part of the new V3 Customers API.
+Instead of using a different endpoint to get a certain customer, there is one GET endpoint per resource with filters.

 Get Customer Address by name and company.
-`/customers/addresses?name=Jane&company=BigCommerce`
+`/customers/addresses?compant:in=bigcommerce,commongood&customer_id:in1,2,3`

 Get Attribute Values where the attribute id is one and the customer id is one.
 `/customers/attribute-values?attribute_id:in=1&customer_id:in=1`

 ### Requests

 Requests on this endpoint require at array object for all Create and Update Actions.

 Update a Customer V3
-`/customers?customer_id=12`
+`/customers`

 ```
 [
   {
-    "id": 20,
-    "email": "golightly5@testing.com",
-    "phone": "1234567840"
+    “id”: 65206491,
+    “email”: “etu”,
+    “first_name”: “Excepte”,
+    “last_name”: “incidi”,
+    “company”: “anim”,
+    “phone”: “quis “,
+    “registration_ip_address”: “l”,
+    “notes”: “adipisicing incididunt quis dolor”,
+    “tax_exempt_category”: “Excepteur “,
+    “customer_group_id”: -76846758,
+    “authentication”: {
+      “force_password_reset”: true,
+      “new_password”: “cupidatat dolore”
+    }
   }
 ]
 ```